 Claudia writes and tours her own works regularly, whilst also featuring on numerous recordings and collaborations with a range of cross-genre artists including Seamie O'Dowd, Cathy Jordan and Brian McDonagh (Dervish), Seanan Brennan and Dee Armstrong (Kíla), Austrian string-trio Netnakisum, Matija Solce (Ethno in Transit), Nick Roth (Yurodny), Duke Special, Pt.
 Sukhdev Prasad Mishra, Iarla Ó Lionáird, Colin Dunne, Padraig Meehan, Nina Hynes, Niwel Tsumbu, Kate Young, Sligo-based bands This Side Up, Catmelodeon and Túcan and many more.

-Currently she performs with the Claudia Schwab Quartet, accordionist/clog dancer and singer Hannah James, jazz trumpetist Matthias Schriefl, Plúirín na mBan (feat.
-Cathy Jordan & Irene Buckley), the Irish Gamelan Orchestra and Sligo-based band The Craic Addicts.
+Currently she performs with the Claudia Schwab Quartet, Plúirín na mBan (feat.
+Cathy Jordan & Irene Buckley), Los Hostes, Trio Hupsala, the Irish Gamelan Orchestra, german jazz trumpeter Matthias Schriefl and Sligo – based band, The Craic Addicts.

 Her musical journeys have brought her to to India, Indonesia, Egypt, Turkey, Ukraine, US, UK, Estonia, Sweden, Hungary, Slovenia, Italy, Moldova, Tchech Republik, Austria, Ireland, Spain, Germany and Switzerland, as part of orchestras and bands as well as touring her own solo project.